Skip to content

 How does my healthcare provider know if I have multiple myeloma?

 Several tests can help your healthcare provider tell if you have multiple myeloma.
 An X-ray can identify areas of bone loss.
 Your healthcare provider might take some blood tests.
-These tests can tell if you’re anemic (have too little iron in your blood), if your calcium level in your blood is too high and how well your kidneys are working.

 If the multiple myeloma is in a later stage, you may need more tests.
 Your healthcare provider might want you to have a magnetic resonance imaging scan of your bones (also called an MRI scan).
 This scan can show if the multiple myeloma is in your spine.